pranav-sangani/Personal-Website/README.md

-# Visit the website at pranavsangani.info
+# Visit the website at https://pranavsangani.info

 # About
 I created this website with React to mimic the first operating system that I ever used - Windows XP.
 There are links to